xzry6/notes/transwarp/tensorflow.md

   - Communicate with the devices;
     - Add *Send* and *Receive* nodes;
     - Canonicalize all interfaces receiving the same tensor to a single interface;
+- Distributed Execution:
+  - Similar to multi-device execution;
   - Fault Tolerance:
     - An error in a communication between a *Send* and *Receive* pair;
     - Periodic health-checks from the master process to every worker process;